marigold-dev/training-nft-4/README.md

 ## Update in `OffersPage.tsx`

-Copy the whole content here
+Copy the content below, and paste it to `OffersPage.tsx`

 ```typescript
 import { InfoOutlined } from "@mui/icons-material";